ljvmiranda921/ljvmiranda921.github.io/index.md

     <div class="right">
         <p>Hi, I'm Lj Miranda and welcome to my blog!</p>
         <p>
-            I'm currently taking some time off to rest, refresh, and recharge!
-            I am unreachable, but in the meantime, I'll be publishing blog posts I've scheduled ahead of time.
+            I'm taking some time off to rest, refresh, and recharge.  <b>I am currently unreachable.</b> In the meantime, I'll still be publishing posts that I've written ahead of time.
         </p>
         <p>
             In this blog, I write about my interests in machine learning,